accesslabs-dev/bna-website/content/english/blog/post-1.md

 #### API Features

-Now it's dev stuff.
-If you know how to code, that's the section.
+Now it's dev stuff ot at least if you work or rely on devs.

 And in here, I do think OpenAI doesn't have the edge anymore.
 For developers, using API x or y is simplying a lot, just some lines and an API key.